Why Should Robots Move Their Eyes Like Us?

 3.3 Why Fixation?

 Let me come back to the why question again.
 Why perform fixation on robot?
 If you are interested to do almost any real-world task with a robot, it would involve actually moving some part(s) of the robot.
-If you simply modify the behavior of the robot such that under movement it only looks at once object at a time, then you get relevant information with respect to interacting with those objects for free!
+If you simply modify the behavior of the robot such that under movement it only looks at one object at a time, then you get relevant information with respect to interacting with those objects for free!
 That is, you get robust information about other objects in the way (and background), and distance to fixated object at no extra cost!
 No need for a fancy 3D sensor!

 A subtler other advantage is the object-centric frame of reference.
 When fixated, “forward” direction always coincides with moving toward the object, and “up/down” and “left/right” are always with respect to the object.
 This liberates the robot from keeping track of some arbitrary world origin to reference every object with, and hence it is easy to change reference points without adverse effects.